symfony/symfony-docs/components/console/helpers/questionhelper.rst

 Normalizing the Answer
 ----------------------

-You can normalize the answer.
+Before validating the answer, you can "normalize" it to fix minor errors or tweak it as needed.
 For instance, in a previous example you asked for the bundle name.
-If the user accidentally adds spaces before and/or after the name we want to remove this from the answer.
-You can set the normalizer using :method:`Symfony\\Component\\Console\\Question\\Question::setNormalizer` method::
+In case the user adds white spaces around the name by mistake, you can trim the name before validating it.
+To do so, configure a normalizer using the :method:`Symfony\\Component\\Console\\Question\\Question::setNormalizer` method::